dotnet/csharplang/proposals/roles.md

 - [...]
 - **The underlying type of a role type shall be at least as accessible as the role type itself.**
 - **The base roles of a role type shall be at least as accessible as the role type itself.**

+Note those also apply to visibility constraints of file-local types (TODO not yet specified).

 ### Protected access